GeorgiaStateDefenseForce/gsdf.georgia.gov/_posts/2023-08-31-the-andrew-sullens-marksmanship-competition.md

 **Q5.
 In what years did the GSDF have teams?**

-GSDF Soldiers participated in 2019 and 2021, and will we enter our first full team in 2023.
+GSDF Soldiers participated in 2019 and 2021.
+We will enter our first full team in 2023.

 **Q6.
 Which GSDF Soldiers are on the team?**